Behavioral Health Counselor

 Asian Americans for Community Involvement (AACI) which was founded in 1973 has an amazing opportunity for the above position in the non-profit sector.
 AACI’s mission is to improve the health, mental health, and well-being of individuals, families and the Asian community.
 We do this by providing an array of high quality health and human services, sharing expertise about the Asian community’s needs and best services delivery practices, and providing Asian leadership in advocating on key health and human services issues.
 AACI has over 170 employees and an annual budget of over $16M.

-- Direct counseling and case management services for clients, including individual/group/family counseling, culturally relevant assessment, evaluation and rehabilitation services.
+- Provide direct behavioral health rehabilitation services including individual/group/family counseling, culturally relevant assessment, and evaluation and case management

-- 50% of the counselor’s time will be spent providing direct services.
+- 65% of the counselor’s time will be spent providing direct billable services

 Clinical Consultation and Training:

-- Participate in weekly case consultations and clinical staff training provided by the agency.
+- Participate in weekly case consultations and clinical staff trainings provided by the agency

-- BA/BS in social work, psychology, behavioral sciences or a related field.
-Masters preferred.
+- Master’s degree in social work, psychology, behavioral sciences or related field

-- Ability to learn and apply clinical skills within the various Asian/Pacific Islander cultures of the local community.
+- Ability to learn and apply clinical skills within the various Asian/Pacific Islander and Latino cultures of the local community

-- Fluent in one or more Asian/Pacific Islander language a plus and proficient in English.
+- Fluent in Spanish or Vietnamese and proficient in English

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.
 While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee regularly is required to stand, walk, sit, use hand to finger, handle or feel objects, tools, or controls; and reach with hands and arms.
 The employee frequently bends, lifts and/or moves up to 10 pounds with relative ease.
 Specific vision abilities required by this job include close vision and the ability to adjust focus.